Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 And what turned into the Fukushima

-nuclear crisis?
+nuclear crisis.

 You can't do anything about those things.

-there are a lot of things that you can.
+a lot of things that you can.

-Although I would say there is one thing
+Although I would say there's one thing

 that you can do about them.